quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/code-and-deploy-sentiment-service.md

 In this optional tutorial part, you learn how to code a sentiment analysis microservice, starting with a template from the Quix Library.
 Templates are useful building blocks the Quix platform provides, and which give you a great starting point from which to build your own microservices.

 !!! note
     The code shown here is kept as simple as possible for learning purposes.
-Production code would require more robust error handling code.
+Production code would require more robust error handling.

 ## Prerequisites

-It is assumed that you have a data source such as the [Sentiment Demo UI](sentiment-demo-ui.d.md) used in the Sentiment Analysis tutorial.
+It is assumed that you have a data source such as the [Sentiment Demo UI](sentiment-demo-ui.md) used in the Sentiment Analysis tutorial.
 It supplies data to a `messages` topic and has a `chat-message` column in the dataset.

 Follow the steps below to code, test, and deploy a new microservice to your workspace.